routingblog/arbitration/content/docs/problems.md

 - Despite not being required to follow (or know) the law they may have Absolute Immunity from statements they make.
 Importantly, this is true even if they are not operating in objective good faith. [^kentucky1]

-- Overall, the evidence on whether arbitrators follow the law in their awards is inconclusive… analysis of statutes by labor arbitrators often is "cursory and conclusory." [^drahozal1] [^greenfield1]
+- Overall, the evidence on whether arbitrators follow the law in their awards is inconclusive… analysis of statutes by labour arbitrators often is "cursory and conclusory." [^drahozal1] [^greenfield1]

 - Many arbitration awards contain no statement of reasons, so that it is difficult if not impossible to determine whether the arbitrators have followed the law. [^lawless1]